-4.2.20 Risedronate, raloxifene and strontium ranelate were dominated by alendronate (based on the price of £53.56 per year for alendronate); that is, these three drugs have a higher acquisition cost than alendronate, but are not more efficacious.
-Analyses were conducted as for alendronate (see section 4.2.16).
-For risedronate, base-case assumptions for bisphosphonate-related side effects were modelled; that is 2.35% of women in the first treatment month and 0.35% thereafter experienced side effects (see section 4.2.9).
+4.2.21 Risedronate, raloxifene and strontium ranelate were dominated by alendronate (based on the price of £53.56 per year for alendronate); that is, these three drugs have a higher acquisition cost than alendronate, but are not more efficacious.
+Analyses were conducted as for alendronate (see section 4.2.17).
+For risedronate, base-case assumptions for bisphosphonate-related side effects were modelled; that is 2.35% of women in the first treatment month and 0.35% thereafter experienced side effects (see section 4.2.10).
 In addition a sensitivity analysis was performed, using the assumption that 24% of women in the first treatment month and 3.5% of women thereafter experienced bisphosphonate-related side effects.
 For raloxifene and strontium ranelate, base-case assumptions for side effects were used.
-In previous economic modelling and before the most recent price reduction for non-proprietary alendronate, etidronate's cost effectiveness was
+In previous economic modelling and before the most recent price reduction for non-proprietary alendronate, etidronate's cost effectiveness was comparable to that of non-proprietary alendronate, but the calculations were based on a weaker clinical evidence base than for alendronate.
+Therefore the modelling for etidronate was not updated after the most recent price reduction for alendronate.

-- comparable to that of non-proprietary alendronate, but the calculations were based on a weaker clinical evidence base than for alendronate.
-Therefore the modelling for etidronate was not updated after the most recent price reduction for alendronate. - 4.2.21 For risedronate, raloxifene and strontium ranelate, additional analyses were conducted to explore identification and treatment strategies that could be cost effective for these interventions when compared with no intervention.
+4.2.22 For risedronate, raloxifene, strontium ranelate and teriparatide, additional analyses were conducted to explore identification and treatment strategies that could be cost effective for these interventions when compared with no intervention.
 All results showed less favourable cost effectiveness than non-proprietary alendronate.
-For example, for women aged 65-69 years with an independent clinical risk factor for fracture, the ICERs (without considering costs related to risk assessment and DXA scanning) for risedronate and strontium ranelate (each compared with no treatment) were more than £45,000 and £90,000 per QALY gained, respectively.
-For these women, treatment with weekly non-proprietary alendronate, including risk assessment and DXA scanning costs, resulted in an ICER of less than £20,000 per QALY gained.
+For example, for women aged 55-59 years with an independent clinical risk factor for fracture, the ICERs (without considering costs related to risk assessment and DXA scanning) for risedronate and strontium ranelate (each compared with no treatment) were more than £40,000 and £55,000 per QALY gained, respectively.
+For these two groups of women, treatment with weekly non-proprietary alendronate, including risk assessment and DXA scanning costs, resulted in an ICER of less than £30,000 per QALY gained.